NimalDas/spring-petclinic/readme.md

 **Additional Notes:**

-* The pipeline uses credentials for accessing JFrog Artifactory, Docker Hub (if applicable), and SonarQube (if applicable).
+* The pipeline uses credentials for accessing JFrog Artifactory, Docker Hub, and SonarQube.
 Configure these credentials in Jenkins.
 * You can comment out or uncomment stages based on your requirements.